rayme11/aws-amplify-demo/README.md

 # aws-amplify-demo

-# This was just a simply exercise to showcase amplify
+# This was just a simply exercise to showcase amplify from aws

 aws-amplify-demo